-How to install Desktop Central Agent Using GPO Scheduler?
+How to install Endpoint Central Agent Using GPO Scheduler?

-Follow the steps given below to schedule Desktop Central agent installation task.
+Follow the steps given below to schedule Endpoint Central agent installation task.

 Creating/Provisioning Network Share:

 - Log on to the Windows Server machine as an administrator.

 - Open the Server Manager Console by selecting it from the Administrative Tools menu.

 - From the Server Manager Dashboard, select File and Storage Services.

 - Now, open the Shares tab, click on Tasks and select New Share.